outgive-inc/node-express-postgres-challenge/README.md

 ## Submission

-Create a merge/pull request on Gitlab.
+Create a pull request on Github.
 Name the branch as {firstname}-{lastname}-submission.